PaddlePaddle/PaddleSpeech/README.md

 The Text-to-Speech module is originally called [Parakeet](https://github.com/PaddlePaddle/Parakeet), and now merged with this repository.
 If you are interested in academic research about this task, please see [TTS research overview](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/docs/source/tts#overview).
 Also, [this document](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/docs/source/tts/models_introduction.md) is a good guideline for the pipeline components.

-## FAQ and Contributing

-You are warmly welcome to submit questions in [discussions](https://github.com/PaddlePaddle/PaddleSpeech/discussions) and bug reports in [issues](https://github.com/PaddlePaddle/PaddleSpeech/issues)!
-Also, we highly appreciate if you would like to contribute to this project!

 ## Citation

 To cite PaddleSpeech for research, please use the following format.